j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 The report will differ depending on if an individual sample or batch of samples is provided.

 ## Default Database

-Current data underlying the default database were provided by: [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do)
+Current data underlying the default database were provided by [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do).

 If this app is hosted with a custom database, please contact the host for information on the database source.

 ## CLASTR / Cellosaurus API Query

 Query of the [Cellosaurus](https://www.cellosaurus.org/description.html) (Bairoch, 2018) cell line database is also available for single and batch samples via the [CLASTR](https://www.cellosaurus.org/str-search/) (Robin, Capes-Davis, and Bairoch, 2019) [REST API](https://www.cellosaurus.org/str-search/help.html#5).

 ---

 ## Single Query Report

-For individual samples, a report is generated with the following fields when 'STR DB' is selected as the search type.
+For individual samples, a report is generated with the following fields when 'STRprofiler Database' is selected as the search type.

 | Output Field | Description |
 | :--- |    :----   |